7wik-pk/wayne-manor-bnb/README.md

 # wayne-manor-BnB-booking
-Web app/portal to handle bookings and reservations for a bread and breakfast lodge.
-Written in Go.
+Web app/portal to handle bookings and reservations for a fictional bread and breakfast lodge.

 - Built in Go version 1.18
 - Uses [Gin](github.com/gin-gonic/gin)